The Twelve Apostles #4 - Jesus Loved Them To The End

 Jesus loved those twelve apostles unto the end - just as He loves each and every one of us!
 His love changed those apostles and can change each one of us today - if we will respond to that love.

 1. The love of God changed an erring Peter into a faithful man of God.
+Weeks later, he would be the one boldly preaching to the nation of Israel on the feast of Pentecost, when thousands were saved.

 6. It even offered forgiveness to Judas, if he would have only received it.
 We know that he didn't.
 He rejected that love because he rejected that Saviour, he rejected that free gift of salvation and the forgiveness that Jesus was extending to him.
 It is too late now for Judas to receive that love!

-But that same love that Christ showed to His apostles that night, that same love He showed to the whole world the next morning by dying upon the cross of Calvary (almost 2000 years ago), that same love is still available today because the Lord changes not - Jesus Christ is still the same!
+But that same love that Christ showed to His apostles that night, that same love He showed to the whole world the next day by dying upon the cross of Calvary (almost 2000 years ago), that same love is still available today because the Lord changes not - Jesus Christ is still the same!
 (See Malachi 3:6 and Hebrews 13:8)

 2 Corinthians 6:2 (For he saith, I have heard thee in a time accepted, and in the day of salvation have I succoured thee: behold, now is the accepted time; behold, now is the day of salvation.)